The long lost 'Aztec sweet potato'

 Creamy dahlia, yam & nutmeg Soup - Sauté diced, pre-salted dahlia 'yams' with loads of onions and chopped garlic in a little butter until tender, before simmering the whole lot in chicken stock and milk.
 Sprinkle with chopped parsley, nutmeg and a good glug of double cream for the last ten minutes of cooking, blitz until smooth and serve drizzled with homegrown saffron oil (olive oil bubbled with powdered saffron threads for a minute or two).

 All Suttons products should reach you in perfect condition, just as they left us.
-If you are dissatisfied in any way with their condition on arrival, please let us know within 14 days and we'll arrange a replacement or refund.
+If you are dissatisfied in any way with their condition on arrival, please let us know within 14 days.
 We are only liable for the cost of the goods as quoted on the website plus the cost of delivery if the goods are faulty.

 Full growing instructions given on seed packet.